 Thanks to a specific composition, Cyracos is the only plant extract of lemon balm that acts simultaneously on your stress and its associated symptoms.
 Clinical trials resulted in outstanding results including a 72% reduction on stress-related symptoms.

 Generally used in Ayurvedic Medicine as a rejuvenative and nervine tonic, Ashwagandha has anti-stress and adrenal support properties and reduces anxiety.
 Helping to reduce the stress hormone cortisol, it allows for nourishment of the adrenal glands and thus proper regulation of hormones.
-It alleviates mental fatigue by inhibiting an enzyme that causes poor blood circulation in the brain leading to a feeling of fatigue.
+Not many people know that ashwagandha effects testosterone and is often used by men to help boost their testosterone levels.
+It also alleviates mental fatigue by inhibiting an enzyme that causes poor blood circulation in the brain leading to a feeling of fatigue.